Back to Blog

 Custom Design vs. Templates

 Templates are designed to work for everyone, which means they're optimized for no one.
 The spacing is generic.
 The layouts are predictable.
-The typography is safe choices that won't offend.
+The typography is safe choices that won't offend — and won't impress.

 Micro-Interactions

 Premium sites respond.
 Buttons acknowledge clicks.
 Images ease into view.
-Menus open with purpose.
-These tiny animations (micro-interactions) take milliseconds but communicate quality.
+Menus open with intention.
+Scroll triggers feel deliberate.
+These tiny animations take milliseconds but communicate craft.

 Template sites are static.
 Click a button, the page changes.
-No feedback, no polish, no craft.
-It works, but it doesn't delight.
+No feedback, no polish, no sense that someone cared.
+It works, but it doesn't feel like anything.

 Page Speed

 Slow sites feel cheap.
 Your brain interprets lag as lack of investment, even unconsciously.
-When a competitor's site snaps between pages and yours takes three seconds to load, they feel more professional.
+When a competitor's site snaps between pages and yours takes four seconds to load, they feel more professional — even if your content is better.

 Typography and Spacing